Ray Liotta as Henry Hill, New York mob associate and briefly-loyal husband

 Henry receives an additional piece of jewelry, his plain gold wedding band, on this day.
 He wears it throughout the film on his left ring finger.
 He also still wears his signature pinky ring on his right hand.

 Go Big or Go Home – Wedding Edition

-Although the real Henry and Karen skipped down to North Carolina to take their vows in August 1965, the film has them married more conventionally, first with a small Jewish ceremony followed by a massive Italian reception in a banquet hall, probably somewhere in Long Island.
+Although the real Henry and Karen skipped down to North Carolina to exchange their vows in August 1965, the film has them married more conventionally, first with a small Jewish ceremony followed by a massive Italian reception in a banquet hall, probably somewhere in Long Island.